Wondering about the best time for your Nepal trek?

 Winter (January-February): Winter is cool and clear.
 The sky is clear and you can enjoy the Himalayan views more than ever because the mountains those are not real Himalayas are also snow covered during winter.
 Kathmandu sometimes sees frost but no snow.
 Temperatures drop below freezing every night.
 Mornings and evenings are chilling too.
 Sunny days are observed in mountainous area but foggy climate in low lands.
 It would be great to trek to moderate altitude during winter.
-High altitude treks in Nepal also could be done in winter good preparation to tackle the cold but treks that involve high passes are not suggested because high passes may get blocked and you many have to return without completing the trek.
+High altitude treks also could be done in winter good preparation to tackle the cold but treks that involve high passes are not suggested because high passes may get blocked and you many have to return without completing the trek.

 The following treks in Nepal are possible during winter: